bmazzarol/docfx.result-snippets/Docfx.ResultSnippets.Docs/articles/save-result.md

 This can then be included in the documentation via [includes](https://dotnet.github.io/docfx/docs/markdown.html?tabs=linux%2Cdotnet#include-markdown-files)

+The <xref:Docfx.ResultSnippets.ResultExtensions.SaveResults*> extension
-The @Docfx.ResultSnippets.ResultExtensions.SaveResults* extension method will call `ToString` on any given `T` and save the result of that to a file with the following name format relative to the code that produced the result,
+method will call `ToString` on any given `T` and save the result of that to a file with the following name format relative to the code that produced the result,

 ```shell
 ./__examples__/{ClassName}.{MemberName}(.{PartName}).md